haddocking/haddocking.github.io/covid/index.md

 Proteins that are crucial for the survival and replication of the virus are the most attractive targets for such studies.
-Here we have focused on the SARS-CoV-2 main protease (3CLpro) that plays an essential role in the virus replication process by screening ~2000 approved drugs (and 6 experimental ones) against this particular protein.
+Here we have focused on the SARS-CoV-2 main protease (3CLpro) that plays an essential role in the virus replication process by screening ~2000 approved drugs (and 6 experimental ones - these can be identified by searching the tables using the term 'Investigational') against this particular protein.
 We used for that [HADDOCK2.4](/software){:target="_blank"}, following a shape-based strategy adapted from our successful participation to the [D3R Grand Challanges](https://drugdesigndata.org{:target="_blank"}) and described in the following paper: